vipul-sharma20/slate/README.md

 Pre-built image at: https://hub.docker.com/repository/docker/vipul20/slack-standup

-Make sure to update the following environment variables.
+Make sure to update the following environment variables in [`docker-compose.yml`](./docker-compose.yml)

 #### Slack tokens

-- `SLACK_SIGNING_SECRET`:
+- `SLACK_SIGNING_SECRET`: Slack signing secret
 - `SLACK_API_TOKEN`: Bot user oauth token.

 #### Other application environment variables

 - `SQLALCHEMY_DATABASE_URI`: URI of the database to use.
+By default, a Sqlite DB is configured.

 ## Setting up the application on Slack

+You can setup the Slack app using the app manifest (the easier way) or manually.

 ### Using app manifest